oxc-project/oxc-project.github.io/src/docs/guide/usage/linter/rules/jsx_a11y/lang.md

 ### Why is this bad?

-If the language of a webpage is not specified as valid, the screen reader assumes the default language set by the user.
+If the language of a web page is not specified as valid, the screen reader assumes the default language set by the user.
 Language settings become an issue for users who speak multiple languages and access website in more than one language.